Updated: Feb 18

 Row Your Own Canoe

-We can’t live with them and sometimes we can’t live without them.
-But our day to day lives can certainly improve without them being integral to that process.
-Here’s what I think, “Love many, trust a few, just make sure to row your own canoe.”
-Ok maybe I took that saying from a grandmother, not mine, but someone’s.
-But what it means is this.
-We are whole as is.
+It's like that old saying, “Love many, trust a few, just make sure to row your own canoe.”
+Meaning we are whole as is, and we have to begin recognizing that.
 We are perfectly capable of changing lightbulbs, paying bills, putting together Ikea furniture.
-Yes, that’s right, I said it, we can put together Ikea furniture, sans men.
+Yes, that’s right, I said it, we can put together Ikea furniture, sans a partner.

-We have to learn to stand more on our own two feet.
-Yes, it’s nice having them around, in more ways than one, but let’s keep that list short.
-If the list of reasons you want a man around, looks more like a handyman’s to do list, than a love letter, you’ve got a problem.
+So we have to learn to stand on our own two feet.
+Yes, it’s nice having someone around, in more ways than one, but let’s keep that list short.
+If the list of reasons you want a partner around, looks more like a handyman’s to do list, than a love letter, you’ve got a problem.

 We do not need to enter into a relationship, knowing that we have the lower hand.
 That means, feeling like we have to give people a free pass, because we “need them”, especially when we aren’t afforded that courtesy back.

-Build your own pyramid.
-What I mean by that is build your own solid foundation.
-Have a good group of friends, be centered on your goals, have your finances in line, have an actual handyman on speed dial.
+Row your own canoe.
+Build a solid foundation in your own life before bringing someone else into it.
+It doesn't have to be perfect, nor will it ever be, but it should at least be somewhat balanced.
+Things like having a good group of friends, being centered on your goals, having your finances in line, having an actual handyman on speed dial.
 I’m not saying your life has to be perfect by any means, having your finances in line can mean you are actively paying off your debt, having your goals centered can mean you are working on that side hustle on weekends, whatever it looks like for you.
-But have your own life, because looking for someone to give it to you is only going to make the foundations of the relationship, as wobbly as your life pyramid.
+But have your own life, because looking for someone to give it to you is only going to poke holes in the canoe of your relationship.

-The downside of that method also, is life is very unpredictable.
+If you are already married or in a relationship, you may be thinking, this article isn't for you.
+But keep in mind, is life is very unpredictable.
 People breakup, get divorced, die, run off with stewardesses, and a myriad of other mishaps.
 Meaning you can never depend on anything or anyone to fully support you, other than you.
 You are the only constant in your life.
 By building your own solid foundation, you can handle these mishaps.
-Your world won’t fall apart just because you and your boyfriend breakup, it will hurt for a while, you will fall back on your pyramid of support, and you will begin to build up from your foundation again.
-It’s a formula for success.
+Your world won’t fall apart just because you and your boyfriend breakup.
+It will hurt for a while, you will fall back on your solid foundation of support but then you will begin to build your life back up again.
+Trust me, it's a formula for success.

-So in review, “love many, trust a few, just make sure to row your own canoe.”
-Row your canoe, build your pyramid, take whatever analogy you want, just make sure your life is put together and is great as is, no assembly required.
+So remember, “Love many, trust a few, just make sure to row your own canoe.”
+Row your canoe, build your foundation, take whatever analogy you want, just make sure your life is put together and is great as is, no assembly or handyman required.